mjt-books/python-book/chapters/chapter-19.md

 - In your CI config:

-  - For fast PR jobs: run in `normal` mode with tiny datasets and a handful of steps.
+  - For fast PR jobs: run in `normal` mode with tiny datasets and a handful of steps (CPU-only friendly on most runners).
-  - For scheduled jobs: run in `profile_short` mode on a realistic batch/sequence configuration, save traces as artifacts.
+  - For scheduled jobs on GPU-capable runners: run in `profile_short` mode on a realistic batch/sequence configuration, save traces as artifacts.

 Even a single profiling job per day or week can catch: